angelatodd/yard-cucumber/README.md

-# YARD-Cucumber: A Requirements Documentation Tool
+# YARD-Turnip: A Requirements Documentation Tool

 ## Synopsis

-YARD-Cucumber (formerly Cucumber-In-The-Yard) is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature files found in your source code and true documentation that your team, product
+YARD-Turnip (forked from YARD-Cucumber) is a YARD extension that processes Gherkin features, scenarios, steps and tags with step definitions and placeholders written using Turnip to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature files found in your source code and true documentation that your team, product